iretiayo/dynamic_grasping_pybullet_v2/README.md

 When planning using MoveIt!, it first converts start joint values and goal joint values of circular joints to be within [-pi, pi] (no matter what) and then return a plan.
-This plan is then adapted by the contoller to work the current joint values.
+This plan is then adapted by the contoller to work with the current joint values.
 This means if you want a particular joint to rotate 1000 cycles, you can only do it gradually because set the target to be 1000 cycles will have the same effect as 1 cycle.

+## Grasp Planning
+MoveIt! has problems planning a trajectory to the grasp pose returned by GraspIt! because it considers a grasp pose very close to a target as collision (even though there is actually some room).
+So we back off the grasp to get a pre-grasp.
+We then need to check two things:
+- the pre-grasp is reachable with the target
+- the grasp is reachable without the target

 ## Useful Commands
 xacro